Originally published in Newbury Today by Hinna Aamani

 “I believe what [MOVEability] is doing for the community comes from the heart and that truly shines through.”

-MOVEability, which works with charities, social prescribers, care home, health organisations and individuals, runs a programme of classes, both on-site and online, via live Zoom link.
+MOVEability, which works with charities, social prescribers, care home, health organisations and individuals, runs a programme of seated exercise and movement classes, both on-site and online, via live Zoom link.